containers/podman-desktop/USAGE_DATA.md

 Users are prompted during first startup to accept or decline telemetry.
 This setting can be changed at any time in Settings > Preferences > Telemetry.

-On disk this is stored in the `"telemetry.*"` keys within the settings file, at `~/.local/share/containers/podman-desktop/configuration/settings.json`.
+On disk the setting is stored in the `"telemetry.*"` keys within the settings file, at `$HOME/.local/share/containers/podman-desktop/configuration/settings.json`.
+A generated anonymous id is stored at `$HOME/.redhat/anonymousId`.

 ## What's included in the telemetry data